 The whirlwind of a breast cancer diagnosis may lead to more tests.
 Some tests that you may have to undergo, or that you may hear about, are listed below.
 This is not a complete list.
 Not everyone will need these tests.
 Your breast surgeon or oncologist will tell you if you need these tests.
+Some of the common tests that you might undergo are the following:

 1. Sentinel node biopsy: This is carried out by a needle test or by surgery to test the lymph nodes for cancer cells and thus whether the cancer has spread from your breast to your lymph nodes.